March 23rd, 2020

 …with good luck, not with a solid strategy.
 So writes Sam Missingham in an astute article published yesterday, called “Print sales might be rallying, but don’t get complacent.”
 It should to be read by the management of every traditional publishing company.

 A few weeks ago AuthorEarnings released their latest book industry report.
 As always, there’s a lot of important information to grapple with—this time, even the title takes some wrangling: February 2017 Big, Bad, Wide & International Report: covering Amazon, Apple, B&N, and Kobo ebook sales in the U.S., U.K., Canada, Australia, and New Zealand.
 The…

 January 10th, 2017

-At the link below you can download my new report, An Authoritative Look at Book Publishing Startups In the United States.
-I’ve been collecting the data in the report for nearly 5 years.
-I wrote the analysis in December, 2016, determined to publish early this year.
+At the link below you can download my latest report, An Authoritative Look at Book Publishing Startups In the United States.
+I collected the data in the report over nearly 5 years.
+I wrote the analysis in December, 2016, and published in early 2017.